-Program Goal 1: Recruitment and Retention of Faculty
+PG 1.
+Recruitment and Retention of Faculty

-The ME Department at TTU has 17 full-time, tenure-track and tenured faculty positions, three lecturers, and one adjunct faculty.
-This includes the Dean, Associate Dean for Research and Innovation, Director of CMR, Interim Chair of MET, Department Chair and Associate Chair positions.
-Of the tenure and tenure-track ranks, 10 faculty members hold the rank of full professor; three are associate professors and four are assistant professors.
+During the AY 2020-21, the ME Department at TTU had 16 full-time, tenure-track and tenured faculty positions, three lecturers, and one adjunct faculty.
+This includes Dr. Zhang who is the Director of CMR, and Dr. Dale Wilson, Interim Chair of MET, Department Chair and Associate Chair positions.
+Of the tenure and tenure-track ranks, seven faculty members hold the rank of full professor; four are associate professors and five are assistant professors.
 Given the breadth of the mechanical engineering field and the technical background required to contribute to the advancement of the state-of-the-art, the ME faculty body is diverse in academic background and research.
 Departmental faculty members are all expected to contribute to the instructional, research, advising, and service activities of the department.

-During the 2019-20 AY, the ME department was successful in recruiting two outstanding faculty -- Dr. Rory Roberts was hired as tenured Associate Professor and Dr. Arman Sargholzaei as tenure track Assistant Professor.
+During the 2020-21 AY, the ME department was successful in filling the two vacant positions due to retirements.
+Two new faculty joined the department: Dr. Rory Roberts as tenured Associate Professor and Dr. Arman Sargholzaei as tenure track Assistant Professor.
+Even with this, the department is still short of four faculty compared to previous years.
+The ME chair has brought this matter to the attention of the Dean of Engineering and discussions are underway to approve open vacant faculty positions.
+The department has been very successful in retaining all the tenure track and tenured faculty in the department.

-Program Goal 2: Increase Number of MS Students per Year
+PG 2.
+Increase Number of MS Students per Year

 Over the period from 2012-2017, a total of 715 complete student applications to the MSME program were received.
 Two hundred and eighty-four applications (40%) were granted admission (including provisional standing).
 A total of 165 actually enrolled during this time.
 Sixty-one MS degrees have been awarded during this period.
 These data reflect the high standards related to retention and quality control of MS graduates that is implicit in the MSME program.
-These data are updated every five years during the THEC MS Program review.
+These data collected once in five years during the THEC MS Program review will be updated in 2022.

-We have had some decrease in both applications and student enrollment of MS students during AY 2019-20, particularly from international students due to COVID-19 concerns.
-We are not sure if this trend will continue into the next year or not at this point.
+We have had some decrease in both applications and student enrollment of MS students during AY 2020-21, particularly from international students due to COVID-19 concerns.
+We are seeing a reversal this trend for Fall 2021.
 The good news is that we have had a number of our own domestic UG students apply and join our program.
 In addition, we have also had over a dozen of our own UG students sign up to our fast-track MS program.
+The total number of MS students in the program as of Fall 2020 was 30 down from 36 a year ago.
+The MS graduate student enrollment trend in ME over the past years is shown in the chart below taken from the Institutional Research web site.
+It should be noted that the MS student enrollment has seen a decrease during the past four years because of increase in emphasis on recruiting graduate students at the PhD level.
+The overall graduate student enrollment in the ME department has been stable at around 70 students for the past four years.

-Program Goal 3: Increase Research and Scholarship Activities
+PG 3.
+Increase Research and Scholarship Activities